Joint Communiqué (Vietnam): Agreement

 The joint communiqué was presented to the press on 16 June and Thích Tịnh Khiết thanked Diệm and exhorted the Buddhist community to work with the government in what he optimistically predicted would be a new era of religious harmony.
 He expressed his "conviction that the joint communiqué will inaugurate a new era and that ... no erroneous action from whatever quarter will occur again."
-He declared that he protest movement was over, and called on Buddhists to return to their normal lives and pray for the success of the agreement.
+He declared that the protest movement was over, and called on Buddhists to return to their normal lives and pray for the success of the agreement.
 However, the younger monks were disappointed with the result of the negotiations feeling that Diem's regime had not been made accountable.
 Thich Duc Nghiep said that "When I tell some of the other priests what has been signed they will be very angry".

 Trueheart was skeptical about its implementation, noting "If we find Diệm in a mood to freeze up, rather than move forward, then I think his days are numbered and we must begin to make moves."
 The troubles had become a public relations issue for Diem beyond his country, with speculation about a US-Diệm rift being discussed in American newspapers following the self-immolation.
 The New York Times ran a front page headline on 14 June, citing leaked government information that diplomats had privately attacked Diem's handling of the crisis.
 It also reported that General Paul Harkins, the head of the US advisory mission in South Vietnam to order his men not to assist ARVN units that were taking action against demonstrators.
 The US at the time considered telling Vice President Tho that they would support him replacing Diem as President.
 This occurred at the time as the surfacing of rumours that South Vietnamese air force Chief of Staff Lieutenant Colonel Đỗ Khắc Mai had begun gauging support among his colleagues for a coup.